mrdbourke/m1-machine-learning-test/README.md

 python -m pip install tensorflow-metal
 ```

-If the above works, we should now be able to leverage our Macs GPU cores to speed up model training with TensorFlow.
+If the above works, we should now be able to leverage our Mac's GPU cores to speed up model training with TensorFlow.

 14. (Optional) Install TensorFlow Datasets.
 Doing the above is enough to run TensorFlow on your machine.
 But if you'd like to run the benchmarks included in this repo, you'll need TensorFlow Datasets.